zinaid/wntr-optimization/README.md

 ### PIPE CRITICALITY CONSTRAINT:

 We perform criticality analysis by doing <b>n+1</b> simulations where we turn off one pipe at a time and calculate a number of impacted junctions by that closure.
 Finally, we find the total number of impacted junctions and create a penalty function for our cost function.
 We set a threshold for junctions impacted as maxJunctions, and simJunctions as a total number of impacted junctions.
-We want to minimize the number of impacted junctions affected through pipe criticality analysis.
+We want to maintain the number of impacted junctions affected through pipe criticality analysis.

 $P_{junction} = max(0, maxJunctions - simJunctions)$